Chief Executive Officer Willis Group Holdings plc

 Earlier in his career with HSBC Holdings, John was CFO for HSBC Insurance and CFO for the Consumer & Mortgage Lending business.
 Prior to HSBC, he was with GE for twelve years in various roles including CFO for GE Global Business Finance.
 He is a graduate of the State University of New York at Oswego and Northwestern University's Kellogg School of Management.

-Deputy CEO, Willis Group Holdings plc
+Deputy Chief Executive Officer, Willis Group Holdings plc

 In July 2014 Steve was appointed CEO of Willis Insurance UK.
 He is also CEO of Willis Limited, the Group’s principal UK regulated entity.